Global Tropical Cyclone and Disturbance Information

 (ATCF).
 Note for the Atlantic and eastern Pacific: while this information is official, it is issued at 6-hourly intervals (0z, 6z, 12z, and 18z) which fall in between the normal NHC full advisory times (3z, 9z, 15z, and 21z).
-Thus, the two sets of data may not always be the same.
-The latest official storm information can be found in the official NHC/JTWC track forecast image for each storm on the left-hand side of this page.
+Thus, the two sets of information may differ.
+The latest official storm information can be found in the NHC/JTWC track forecast image for each storm on this page.
 Please visit the National Hurricane Center

 There are currently no tropical cyclones in any ocean basin.